samvloeberghs/api-stub-server/README.md

 ### Creating different endpoints

 This example shows how to create several endpoints.
 Load it by going to tab "endpoints" in the canvas.
 It might be useful to check the impact of a slow API on your application.
-In the canvas you can see the function that slows down the request.
+In the canvas you can see the function `Random delay 1-3s` that slows down the request.

-You can implement the various HTTP methods.
-The examples provided won't do actual writing in any DB.
+You can implement the various HTTP methods POST, GET, PUT & DELETE The examples provided won't do actual writing in any DB.
 It just shows the possibilities.

 ### Enable debug logging (1)